-III.
-BIT ERROR RATE BOUND OF PARALLEL CONCATENATED NONLINEAR CODES
+II.
+ERROR RATE BOUND OF PARALLEL CONCATENATED NONLINEAR CODES

-A method to evaluate the bit error probability of a parallel concatenated coding scheme averaged over all interleavers of a certain length has been proposed in [8].
-This upper bound is known as the uniform interleaver bound and assumes the use of a Maximum-Likelihood (ML) decoder.
+Benedetto and Montorsi proposed a method to evaluate the bit error probability of a parallel concatenated coding scheme averaged over all interleavers of a certain length in [8].
+This upper bound is known as the uniform interleaver bound, and assumes the use of a Maximum-Likelihood (ML) decoder.
 However, this bound cannot be applied to PC-NLTCs because it assumes a parallel concatenation of linear codes.
 Hence, an upper bound to the BER is found assuming the all-zero word is transmitted.
-An extension of the bounding technique proposed in [8] for a parallel concatenation of nonlinear codes was presented in [5].
-However, the approach on [5] presented complex equations, making it difficult to draw conclusions and design criteria from them.
-In this paper, a new probabilistic device will be defined as interleaver, which produces similar equations to the ones presented in [8].
+For nonlinear codes all data-words need to be considered when finding the upper-bound.
+Thus, an extension of the bounding technique proposed in [8] for a parallel concatenation of nonlinear codes is required.
+In order to do that, a new probabilistic interleaver will be defined as interleaver, which produces similar equations to the linear case.

-Also, the analysis in [8] assumes a parallel concatenation of systematic codes.
-Since the codes used in this work are non-systematic, the new error probability upper bounding technique will be derived assuming non-systematic constituent encoders.
+Since the codes used in this work are non-systematic, the BER upper bounding technique will be derived assuming non-systematic constituent encoders.
 Nevertheless, it should be clear how to modify the equations in the case of systematic nonlinear codes.
-Finally, the analysis contemplates constituent encoders with more than one input bit per trellis section.
-In that case, a symbolinterleaver [4] is assumed, and the symbol error rate (SER), i.e. the average number of k_b -bit symbols that are in error, will be computed.
-Note that for $k_b = 1$ the symbol error rate is the bit error rate (BER).
+Finally, the analysis contemplates constituent encoders with more than one input bit per trellis section, i.e. $k_0 \ge 1$.
+In that case, a symbolinterleaver [4] is assumed, and the symbol error rate (SER), i.e. the average number of symbols of k_0 bits that are in error, will be computed.
+Note that for $k_0 = 1$ the symbol error rate is the bit error rate.